Zubair2icy/Airline-Delay-Analysis-Capstone-Project-for-30daysoflearning-/README.md

 1. Data Analysis with Power BI
 2. Data Science and Machine Learning
 3. Power platform and low or no-code development
-To follow our learning track on Twitter, you can simply use the hashtag #30daysoflearning.
-If you wish to learn any of these, you may register for the program here.
+To follow my learning track on Twitter, you can simply use the hashtag [#30daysoflearning](https://twitter.com/Zuba6Zubair/status/1535248722908659715?t=F-JK-pXETMhFmqZuUc6Uww&s=19).
+If you wish to learn any of these, you may register for the program [here](https://twitter.com/TheOyinbooke/status/1540103138568556544?t=TM-5ABXNOWpzcdEnPs9ijw&s=19)
-After 22 days of learning data analysis we were given a project which includes the airline Delay project, to which tbis submission is been made.
+After 22 days of learning data analysis we were given a project which includes the airline Delay project, to which this submission is been made.
+You can assess the project questions [here](https://techcommunity.microsoft.com/t5/educator-developer-blog/data-storytelling-power-bi-project-airlines-analysis/ba-p/3564493).

 According to a 2010 report made by the US Federal Aviation Administration, the economic price of domestic flight delays entails a yearly cost of 32.9 billion dollars to passengers, airlines and other parts of the economy.
 More than half of that amount comes from the pockets of passengers who not only lose time waiting for their planes to leave, but they also miss connecting flights, spend money on food and have to sleep on hotel rooms while they're stranded.